-EDCI 403 Including Students with Special Needs [P: 3-0-0]3.
+EDCI 403 Inclusive Education [P: 3-0-0]3.

 Prerequisite: EDPR 385 or EDPR 386 or EDPR 387 or EDPR 388 Co-requisite: EDPR 486 or EDPR 487 or EDPR 488 or EDPR 489

 This course provides fundamental background knowledge of the field of special education and how students are served within inclusive school environments.
 It introduces students to characteristics of exceptional learners; surveys strategies and materials for organizing and teaching; and explores formal and informal assessment strategies that will help contribute to decision making for students with special needs.
 Opportunity for microteaching experience is provided.